DROP · BURGLARYMARCH 2026 BRIEFINGOAKLAND · 8.1K residents

 01 · TL;DR

-Three categories moved in Montclair this March — one registered a one-month below-trend signal and two reflect structural multi-month shifts.
-The dominant shape is a sustained, broad retreat across property crime, with vehicle-related categories leading the way.
+Three categories moved in Montclair this March — one below-trend single-month drop and two sustained structural shifts, both pointing downward.
+The overall shape is a broad multi-year contraction in property crime across the neighborhood, not a one-month event.

 1 drop2 sustained shifts